False Positive on an Ovulation Test: 6 Reasons They Happen

 Can sperm cause a false positive?

-No. Ovulation tests base results on your hormone levels.
+No. Ovulation tests base their results on your hormone levels.
 So, sperm will not affect your results.
 However, semen may probably cause a false positive since it has some amount of LH.
-Although there is no evidence for the same.
+Although there is no evidence for this.

 What are my chances of getting pregnant after a positive ovulation test?